PR1NT3R/esp32-cam-webserver---PR1NT3Rs-fork/README.md

 V5 - mine
 * support for sensors
 * fully wireless configuration and debugging, because soon the esp will sit in a spot that is difficult to reach, or will sit in an enclosure
-* some kind of alert system to keep the esp32 alive for as long as possible (the overheating is really annoying).
+* some kind of alert system to keep the esp32 alive for as long as possible (the overheating is really annoying)
+* power saving features, like dynamically lowered frame rate when not in use or something like that
+* simple movement/object detection that is tiny (I have no idea how to do it, so it will be a deep rabbit hole to go into)

 V4 - not mine, just the original creator's plans
 * Investigate using SD card to capture images